Brolgens/BetterVanillaMod/README.md

-# Fabric Example Mod
+# Welcome to Better Vanilla

-## Setup
+## About:

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+This mod adds copper tools and armor.
+Now I´m adding Rubies :)

-## License
+## License:

-This template is available under the CC0 license.
+This mod is available under the MIT license.
 Feel free to learn from it and incorporate it in your own projects.